leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-intraoperative-cornearefractive_99
 - Is the pterygium surgery painful?
+- I want to remove the flesh on my eye, is surgery painful?
 - Is pterygium surgery uncomfortable?
 - Will pterygium surgery cause discomfort?
 - Will pterygium surgery hurt?